 The following points will help to bring out the importance of FOSV:

 - Suppose a company does not pay its fixed overheads completely in a year.
 This would increase the balance of current liability, suggesting liquidity issues with the company.
-In such cases, an analysis of fixed overhead spending variance would give management information on the liquidity that it needs arrange to avoid a low current ratio.
+In such cases, an analysis of fixed overhead spending variance would give management information on the liquidity that it needs to arrange to avoid a low current ratio.

 - It may also assist in cost rationalization.
 Or, in identifying areas where companies can lower or eliminate inefficiencies.